lcdb/lcdb-wf/docs/config.rst

   sampletable becomes a single source of truth.
 - Creating sampletables is by far the most error-prone step -- it's very easy to miss changing an R1 to an R2, for example.
 Double- and triple-check!
-- You can split up experiments
+- You can split up experiments across multiple sampletables if needed
+- Descriptive sample names help with interpreting QC and downstream analysis

 .. _chipseq-sampletable: